Bootable USB

 That’s it.
 In minutes, you’ll have a reliable installer ready to go.
 (Pro tip: use a USB drive with at least 8GB for best results.)
 Once your system is running, you can even explore guides like how to optimize your smartphone for better performance to fine-tune your tech life further.

-This is where it gets real—the montage scene before the hero levels up.
+This is where it gets real, the montage scene before the hero levels up.

-You’ll see an option to either “Try” or “Install” Linux.
-For this guide, go straight to Install.
-We’re not window-shopping—we’re moving in.
+Step 2: Starting the Installer: You’ll see an option to either “Try” or “Install” Linux.
+Go straight to Install.
+We’re not window-shopping here, we’re moving in.

 Step 3: Basic Configuration: